BSkando/GoogleFindMy-Card/README.md

 1. Click the button below and select 'add'\
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=BSkando&repository=GoogleFindMy-Card&category=plugin)
 1. Download the card in HACS
-1. Add the card to your Lovelace dashboard
+1. Add the card to your Home Assistant dashboard

 ### Manual Installation
 In case you don't have [Home Assistant My links